sutter-dave/aider_flog_test/docs/ProjectSetup.md

 6. Install and configure ESLint as the linter and Prettier as the formatter.
 7. Install and configure Jest and React Testing Library as the testing tools.
 8. Use React's built-in state management features like `useState`, `useContext`, and `useReducer`.
+9. Install Webpack Dev Server
-9. Additional Dependencies
+10. Additional Dependencies
    - Open AI API: `openai`
-   - Webpack Dev Server: `webpack-dev-server`

 ## Design Documents